syordanov94/talks/README.md

-# talks
+# Talks

-My presentations from the talks I have done
+Here you can find all the presentations I have used for my talks!